wallywanghaoxiang/nuls-Voting/README.md

 # nuls-Voting
-use nuls blockchain for  Voting
+Using nuls blockchain for  Voting

 ## Functional design
 The core business of the module is to vote and get Voting statistics for candidates